ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 <img src="/gallery/layouts/slick-greeter.png" alt="Slick Greeter" /><br />
 </div>

+### Slick Greeter Settings

-We worked with our friends at [Lubuntu](https://lubuntu.me/) and [Ubuntu Budgie](https://ubuntubudgie.org/) to land **a configuration utility for Slick Greeter** just moments before the final freeze window closed for 18.04.
+We worked with our friends at [Lubuntu](https://lubuntu.me/) and [Ubuntu Budgie](https://ubuntubudgie.org/) to land a configuration utility for Slick Greeter just moments before the final freeze window closed for 18.04.

 <div align="center">